Cerchie/a11yarticle1/README.md

 ---

 When you're designing for mobile, it's important to remember that some people will need to change the size of the content to read it easily.
+There are so many ways to view content on mobile devices, from zooming in to orienting the screen differently, so a failure to design in a dynamic environment can lead to accessibility issues.
 There are different ways you can attend to this, whether you're writing an app for iOS or Android.

 ## Considerations for iOS